Adyen/adyen-react-native/docs/Configuration.md

 ### GooglePay component

 - `merchantAccount` - The merchant account to be put in the payment token from Google to Adyen.
-By default uses value from `brands`
+By default uses value from `brands`.
 - `allowedCardNetworks` - One or more card networks that you support, also supported by the Google Pay API.
 - `allowedAuthMethods` - Fields supported to authenticate a card transaction.
 - `totalPriceStatus` - The status of the total price used.
 Defaults to **"FINAL"**.